WHOLE setting POLICY FOR SAFEGUARDING

 Preventing radicalisation and extremism

-- Through training, I have an understanding of what radicalisation and extremism is, why I need to be vigilant and how to respond when concerns arise.
+- Through training, I have an understanding of what radicalisation and extremism is, why we need to be vigilant in setting and how to respond when concerns arise.

-- That I have received Prevent training and will act as the point of contact within for any concerns relating to radicalisation and extremism.
+- I have received Prevent training and I will act as the point of contact within my setting for any concerns relating to radicalisation and extremism.

 What is the Prevent duty?